Architecture documentation

 <Card title="Signing flow" href="/docs/architects/flows/signing-flow">

 Walk an EVM transaction from request through compliance simulation, custody signing, and broadcast.
+The page covers each step the platform takes, including retry and failure handling.

 </Card>